- The ‘Join Family’ route

 How can the IAS help me with my Family Visa application?

 The Immigration Advice Service recruits only the best-of-the-best immigration lawyers to ensure a smooth service and to maximise our client’s chances of success.
 By trusting an IAS immigration law specialist to assist and guide you throughout your Family Visa application to Ireland, you can rest assured that your case is in the best hands.
 Applying without professional guidance is a serious risk, especially since the Irish State rarely reimburse or offer refunds in the event that your visa application is refused.

 The IAS offers numerous services for you to choose from depending on the type of advice or package you are looking for.
 You may, for example, need a one-on-one Advice Session to get to grips with the complex requirements and documentary evidence that you need to submit.
 Others, however, prefer to leave their case in the hands of a professional from start to finish.
-The IAS offers this via an Application Package where your IAS lawyer will fill your application for you and even write a Letter of Representation to accompany your application and bolster your credibility.
+The IAS offers this via an Application Package where your IAS consultant will fill your application for you and even write a Letter of Representation to accompany your application and bolster your credibility.

 Call us today to see what else we have on offer that may best be suited to your needs.

 What are the different ‘Join Family’ routes?